Global existence and scattering for quadratic NLS with potential in 3D: End of proofs of theorems and

-Now we can sum over $k,$ and then $k_{max}$ and $k_{min}$ to get the desired result. \end{proof} Now we move on to the potential part.
+Now we move on to the potential part.
+As mentioned above, we will a derive a series representation of this term.
 First we multiply by $P_k (\xi)$ and split frequencies dyadically in $\eta_1.$ Then we integrate by parts in time to obtain

-Then we repeat the process by integrating by parts in time in \eqref{Rb2}, similarly to what has been done to bound the $X$ norm above. \\ At the $n-$th step of the iteration we will obtain the following terms: \\ The $n-$th iterate of \eqref{Rb1}
+Then we repeat the process by integrating by parts in time in $\mathcal{T}_{k_1}^1$, similarly to what has been done to bound the $X$ norm above. \\ At the $n-$th step of the iteration we will obtain the following terms: \\ The $n-$th iterate of \eqref{Rb1}